nhsengland/datascience/docs/what_is_data_science/index.md

 Some examples of the kinds of problems data science can help with are:

-- **getting more value out of unstructured data** (e.g. text, images, audio) through "Natural Language Processing", Neural Networks and recently "Large Language Models" (e.g. ChatGPT).
+- **getting more value out of unstructured data** (e.g. text, images, audio) through "Natural Language Processing", "Neural Networks" and recently "Large Language Models" (e.g. ChatGPT).
 - **modelling systems and forecasting** (though compared with statisticians and economists, this tends to be more empirical, requiring more focus on evaluation)
 - **explaining existing models and their performance** - communication is a key pillar of data science: making the complex understandable to everyone else.
 - **enriching and transforming data**, such as through linkage, feature engineering, artificial and synthetic data generation